 When I fell in love with travelling in 2014, I came to the realisation that if I wanted to see the world, I’d have to stop waiting for people to join me and travel solo.

 I’ve never been one to lean on other people, preferring to challenge myself to learn and constantly push my limits.
 Growing up, my parents encouraged me to believe in myself, telling me that I could do anything if I just put my mind to it.
-And I guess because of that, I feel that if I try hard enough, nothing is out of reach.
+And I guess because of that, I feel that if I try hard enough, nothing is out of my reach.

 And that belief filters right through to travel.
 If I want to travel the world, I will, whether people want to join me or not.
 I’m not going to let other people hold me back from living the life I want to live.
 So I’m happy to travel solo.

 I understand that not everyone feels this way.
 And not everyone has the self-confidence to travel solo.
-But if you can give it a shot, you’ll likely learn a lot about yourself in the process.
+But if you can give it a shot, you’ll learn a lot about yourself in the process.